wvoliveira/fasrq/README.md

 # fasrq

-Example api with Fast API + Rqlite with authentication
+Example API with framework FastAPI and database Rqlite with authentication

 ## Tested